VWDRY vs. ABBNY: Which Stock Is the Better Value Option?

-Investors looking for stocks in the Manufacturing - Electronics sector might want to consider either Vestas Wind Systems AS (VWDRY) or ABB (ABBNY).
-But which of these two companies is the best option for those looking for undervalued stocks?
-Let's take a closer look.
+Investors interested in stocks from the Manufacturing - Electronics sector have probably already heard of Vestas Wind Systems AS (VWDRY) and ABB (ABBNY).
+But which of these two stocks is more attractive to value investors?
+We'll need to take a closer look to find out.

-Vestas Wind Systems AS has a Zacks Rank of #2 (Buy), while ABB has a Zacks Rank of #3 (Hold) right now.
-This system places an emphasis on companies that have seen positive earnings estimate revisions, so investors should feel comfortable knowing that VWDRY is likely seeing its earnings outlook improve to a greater extent.
-But this is just one factor that value investors are interested in.
+Vestas Wind Systems AS and ABB are sporting Zacks Ranks of #2 (Buy) and #3 (Hold), respectively, right now.
+Investors should feel comfortable knowing that VWDRY likely has seen a stronger improvement to its earnings outlook than ABBNY has recently.
+But this is just one piece of the puzzle for value investors.

-These metrics, and several others, help VWDRY earn a Value grade of B, while ABBNY has been given a Value grade of D.
+Based on these metrics and many more, VWDRY holds a Value grade of B, while ABBNY has a Value grade of D.

-VWDRY sticks out from ABBNY in both our Zacks Rank and Style Scores models, so value investors will likely feel that VWDRY is the better option right now.
+VWDRY is currently sporting an improving earnings outlook, which makes it stick out in our Zacks Rank model.
+And, based on the above valuation metrics, we feel that VWDRY is likely the superior value option right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report